ddubson/react-webpack-starter/README.md

 # React / Babel / Webpack boilerplate project

 This project serves to jumpstart anyone who wants to have React up and running in no time with all the Webpack and Babel configurations pre-built.
+Now with Redux!

 ## Building and Running the project